Use and manage Android Enterprise devices with OEMConfig in Microsoft Intune

 OEMConfig policies are a special type of device configuration policy similar to app configuration policy.
-OEMConfig is a standard defined by the AppConfig community (opens another web site).
-This standard allows OEMs (original equipment manufacturers) and EMMs (enterprise mobility management) to build and support OEM-specific features in a standardized way.
+OEMConfig is a standard defined by Google that leverages app configuration in Android to send device settings to apps written by OEMs (original equipment manufacturers).
+This standard allows OEMs and EMMs (enterprise mobility management) to build and support OEM-specific features in a standardized way.
 Learn more about OEMConfig.

 Historically, EMMs, such as Intune, manually build support for OEM-specific features after they're introduced by the OEM.
 This approach leads to duplicated efforts and slow adoption.